dortania/OpenCore-Install-Guide/post-install/audio.md

 ![](/images/post-install/audio-md/config-layout-id.png)

-Note that the value is in HEX/Data, you can use a simple [decimal to hexidecimal calculator](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to find yours. `printf '%x\n' DECI_VAL`:
+Note that the value is in HEX/Data, you can use a simple [decimal to hexadecimal calculator](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to find yours. `printf '%x\n' DECI_VAL`:

 ![](/images/post-install/audio-md/hex-convert.png)